hyperledger/indy-node/smart_contracts/scripts/genesis/README.md

    * `roleOwners`: mapping of a role to the managing role

 2. Execute script generating the contract content for the network genesis file:
-    > yarn generate-validators
+    > yarn generate-roles
-   * `RoleControl.json` file will be generated as the result
+   * `RoleControlGenesis.json` file will be generated as the result

 3. Generate runtime contract byte code:
    ```